MihaMarkic/Cake.Docker/README.md

 - 0.9.4: Cake 0.28

 - 0.9 references Cake 0.26 (and goes .NET Standard 2.0 only)

+**Important**: In version 1.2.0 the .netcore 3.1 is dropped, only .net6+ versions are distributed.

 **Important**: In version 1.1.0 the .netstandard 2.0 version is dropped and instead .netcore 3.1, .net5 and .net6 versions are distributed.